thindil/bob/README.md

 ## General information

 Bob is Not Intelligent console assistant.
 Bod doesn't try to replace any existing shells or build systems.
 It is designed for extend them.
-Very often when you have few projects to work, they use different commands or build systems to maintain.
+Often when you have few projects to work, they use different commands or build systems to maintain.
 To organize it, often you have to add or global aliases to your shell or create scripts which grow over time to maintain it.
 Bob